The Best Savings Accounts in Alabama of 2023

 When you have money in a savings account, it can be very tempting to spend it on something fun.
 Try to resist that urge and let your money continue to earn interest.

-Online savings accounts help with this by making your money harder to access.
-You might want to opt for a bank without ATM access, which makes it even harder to spend your money frivolously.
+Online savings accounts help with this by making your money more complicated.
+You might want to opt for a bank without ATM access, making spending your money frivolously even harder.

 Set up automatic transfers

 The best way to grow your savings is to add to it regularly.
 You can set up automatic savings transfers from your checking account to your savings account.
-If you do this, you won’t even have to think about saving because it will happen automatically.
+If you do this, you won't have to consider saving because it will happen automatically.

 Because your savings account will pay far more interest than your checking, you’ll get a double boost in savings growth using this strategy.